B i o g r a p h y

 "Accompanist Michael Papadopoulos was quite outstanding, bringing plenty of subtlety to the varied repertoire"

 Michael made his mainstage conducting debut at the Royal Opera House in April 2021, conducting a double bill of Weill/Brecht's The Seven Deadly Sins and Mahagonny Songspiel, with members of the ROH orchestra.
+He has since conducted the ROH orchestra in a performance of overtures, arias, and duets for a private gala event, and also in the annual Summer Performance by the JPYAP in July 2021.
 He conducted a performance of Daniel Saleeb’s Occo’s Eternal Act at the Victoria and Albert Museum as part of their “Opera: Passion, Power, and Politics” exhibition, as well as leading workshops on Na’ama Zisser’s Mamzer Bastard, which was premiered by the Royal Opera House in their 2017-18 season.
 He was also music director for a staged performance of contemporary scenes by composers and librettists in the Guildhall Opera School.
 He made his debut at the Tête à Tête festival in 2019 conducting Edward Lambert's new opera Apollo's Mission.

 "...a performance of prayerfulness, playfulness and uninhibited, unmediated expressiveness from eight singers and the organist Michael Papadopoulos."